 1. Enhanced Employee Engagement

-Example: Contoso, a multinational corporation, implemented Viva Connections to streamline internal communication and create a cohesive digital workspace.
-Employees now access personalized news feeds, participate in community forums, and easily find resources tailored to their roles, leading to a 30% increase in engagement scores over six months.
+Example: Contoso, a fictional company, is getting started with Viva Connections to provide a unified digital experience for internal communication.
+Employees were more engaged by having personalized news feeds, participating in community forums, and accessing resources specific to their roles — leading to a 30 percent increase in engagement scores over six months.

 Benefits